 The satirical and sexy Chicago is an iconic piece of brilliant vaudevillian theatre that stylishly blurs the line between show business and criminal justice in its daring picture of society.
 With a score that has melded into pop culture psyche and instantly recognisable, deliciously irresistible choreography, Divina gleefully expresses, “The whole show is just gorgeous!” multiple times throughout our call.

 “There's a couple of tracks in the show, which I just absolutely adore watching - ‘All That Jazz’ is one of them, ‘Razzle Dazzle’ is another.
 Then the song that Roxy sings, ‘Me And My Baby’.
 I love the choreography.
 There's something about that that makes me smile.
 It's beautiful.
 But it's also kind of there's something quite kitschy about it.
 In that real sort of, it's sexy.
 A little nod and a wink, you know.” she says.

 Despite spending the last near two years in lockdown, sharing a two bed flat with her husband, Divina insists that taking a trip to the theatre to watch a show about women behind bars is absolutely what the audience need.

 “It's a perfect musical for this time.
 Everybody's been locked up, and we've all been talking doors.
 And so I don't want to go and watch Tolstoy or, you know...
 I don't want that.
 I want something that is fun, and sexy, and it's gonna make me smile from beginning to end.
 And that's exactly what Chicago does.”

-“Every night there is something different.” she says, and I believe her.
+“Every night there is something different.” she says.

 Chicago plays at Nottingham's TRCH Oct 18 - Oct 23, tickets here, before continuing on tour throughout 2021 and 2022.